 The base began as the Navy’s Naval Air Station Kodiak in 1941.
 ISC Kodiak gained an outstanding reputation for providing Rock Solid support where ever it was needed.

 Coast Guard Station Juneau

 Coast Guard Station Juneau dates back to the middle 1950’s.
-The original Station was located in Auke bay, and remained there until 1978, when it was moved to its current location.
-Then, as now, the station performed all missions assigned today with the additional mission of servicing manned lighthouses.
+The original Station was located in Auke bay and remained there until 1978 when it was moved to its current location.
+Then, as of now, the station performed all missions assigned today with the additional mission of servicing manned lighthouses.

 ISC Ketchikan was established on 22 May 1996 from elements of the former USCG Group Ketchikan and USCG Base Ketchikan, combined with personnel formerly assigned to the Seventeenth CG District Administration Division.
 Station Ketchikan responds to an average of 150 Search and Rescue cases every year.

 Training Center Petaluma

 The Coast Guard Training Center (TRACEN) Petaluma is much more than the sum of its schools.
 It’s a small town whose residents share a commitment to mission, respect, innovation, and a focus on personal development.

 ISC Miami was created on 17 May 1996 from the merger of Base Miami Beach and some financial and administrative elements of the Seventh Coast Guard District Staff.